Michaeldremy/orthodocs/docs/saints/saint-ignatius/letter-to-romans.md

 ---
-sidebar_label: 'Annotated Letter to the Romans'
+sidebar_label: 'Letter to the Romans'
-sidebar_position: 2
+sidebar_position: 8
 ---

-# Annotated Letter to the Romans
+# Letter to the Romans

 ### Chapter I: As a Prisoner, I Hope to See You